Fuel economy in automobiles: Discussion of statistics

 A reasonably modern European supermini and many mid-size cars, including station wagons, may manage motorway travel at 5 L/100km or 6.5 L/100km, with carbon dioxide emissions of around 140 g/km.

-An average North American mid-size car averages 21 mpgus) city, 27 mpgus) highway; a full-size SUV usually averages 13 mpgus city and 16 mpgus highway.
-Pickup trucks vary considerably; whereas a 4 cylinder-engined light pickup can achieve 28 mpgus, a V8 full-size pickup with extended cabin averages13 mpgus city and 15 mpgus highway.
+An average North American mid-size car averages 21 mpgus in a city and 27 mpgus on a highway; a full-size SUV usually averages 13 mpgus in a city and 16 mpgus on a highway.
+Pickup trucks vary considerably; whereas a 4 cylinder-engined light pickup can achieve 28 mpgus, a V8 full-size pickup with extended cabin averages 13 mpgus in a city and 15 mpgus on a highway.

-The average fuel economy for all vehicles on the road is higher in Europe than the United States because the higher cost of fuel changes consumer behaviour.
+The average fuel economy for all vehicles on the road is higher in Europe than the United States, because the higher cost of fuel changes consumer behaviour.
 In the UK, an imperial gallon of fuel cost US$6.06 in 2005.
 The average cost in the United States was US$2.61 for a US gallon.

 European-built cars are generally more fuel-efficient than US vehicles.
-While Europe has many highly efficiency diesel cars, European gasoline/petrol vehicles are on average also more efficient than gasoline-powered vehicles in the USA.
+Europe has many highly efficient diesel cars and European gasoline/petrol vehicles are, on average, also more efficient than gasoline-powered vehicles in the USA.
 Most European vehicles cited in the CSI study run on diesel engines, which tend to achieve greater fuel efficiency than gasoline/petrol engines.
-Selling those cars in the United States is difficult because of emission standards, notes Walter McManus, a fuel economy expert at the University of Michigan Transportation Research Institute.
-"For the most part, European diesels don’t meet U.S. emission standards", McManus said in 2007.
-Another reason why many European models are not sold in the United States is that labor unions object to having the big 3 import any new foreign built models regardless of fuel economy while laying off workers at home.
+Selling those cars in the United States is difficult because of emission standards, notes Walter McManus, a fuel economy expert at the University of Michigan Transportation Research Institute: "For the most part, European diesels don’t meet U.S. emission standards".
+Another reason why many European models are not sold in the United States is that labor unions object to having the big three import any new foreign built models, regardless of fuel economy, while laying off workers at home.